 - Best Practices means any method, practice or technique that, through experience and research, has consistently shown results superior to those achieved with other means, and is used as a benchmark.
 Best Practices may include responding nimbly to market challenges, considering innovative ideas and approaches, statutory requirements, and regulatory directives which may be unique to the service territory. - Breakthrough Equipment and Devices means energy-efficient technologies, Measures, projects, Programs, and/or services that the Program Administrator determines are generally nascent in Illinois or nationally, for which energy savings have not been validated through robust evaluation, measurement and verification (EM&V) efforts, in the Program Administrator service territory, or for which there is substantial uncertainty about their Cost-Effectiveness, performance, and/or Customer acceptance.
-Demonstration of Breakthrough Equipment and Devices is intended to support research and development activities. - Business Day(s) means days not including Saturday, Sunday, or a State of Illinois or Federal Holiday. - Cost-Effective or Cost-Effectiveness means the Total Resource Cost Test.2 - Commission or ICC means the Illinois Commerce Commission, which is created and established under the provisions of the Public Utilities Act.3 - Comprehensive Efficiency means a whole-building approach to saving energy that can result in the identification of the most Cost-Effective improvements and fewest missed energy saving opportunities, rather than a focus on single Measures. - Customer means a residential or business ratepayer of Ameren Illinois Company, Commonwealth Edison Company, Northern Illinois Gas Company d/b/a Nicor Gas, Peoples Gas Light & Coke Company, or North Shore Gas Company. - Demand Response means Measures that decrease peak electricity demand or shift demand from peak to off-peak periods.4 - Eligible Customers means, as applicable, all Customers under Section 8-103; all Customers except those that have opted out or are exempt pursuant to Section 8104(m); or all Customers that are not declared competitive under Section 16-111.5B of the Public Utilities Act. - Energy Efficiency means Measures that reduce the amount of energy, electricity or natural gas required to achieve a given end use.
-Energy Efficiency also includes Measures that reduce the total Btus of electricity and natural gas needed to meet the end use or uses.5 - Evaluator means the independent third party contractor selected by each Program Administrator to evaluate the performance of Energy Efficiency Programs. - Free Rider means a Program Participant who would have implemented the Program's Measure(s) or practice(s) in the absence of the Program.
-Free Riders can be (1) total, in which the Participant's activity would have completely replicated the Program Measure; (2) partial, in which the Participant's activity would have partially replicated the Program Measure; or (3) deferred, in which the Participant's activity would have partially or completely replicated the Program Measure, but at a future time.
+Demonstration of Breakthrough Equipment and Devices is intended for research, development, or pilot deployment of new equipment or measures. - Business Day(s) means days not including Saturday, Sunday, or a State of Illinois or Federal Holiday. - Cost-Effective or Cost-Effectiveness means the Total Resource Cost Test.2 - Commission or ICC means the Illinois Commerce Commission, which is created and established under the provisions of the Public Utilities Act.3 - Comprehensive Efficiency means a whole-building approach to saving energy that can result in the identification of the most Cost-Effective improvements and fewest missed energy saving opportunities, rather than a focus on single Measures. - Customer means a residential or business ratepayer of Ameren Illinois Company, Commonwealth Edison Company, Northern Illinois Gas Company d/b/a Nicor Gas, Peoples Gas Light & Coke Company, or North Shore Gas Company. - Demand Response means Measures that decrease peak electricity demand or shift demand from peak to off-peak periods.4 - Eligible Customers means, as applicable, all Customers except those that are exempt under Section 8-103B(I); or all Customers except those that have opted out or are exempt pursuant to Section 8-104(m). - Energy Efficiency means Measures that reduce the amount of energy, electricity or natural gas required to achieve a given end use.
+Energy Efficiency also includes Measures that reduce the total Btus of electricity, natural gas, and other fuels needed to meet the end use or uses.5 Energy Efficiency includes voltage optimization Measures that optimize the voltage at points on the electric distribution voltage system and thereby reduce electricity consumption by electric customers' end use devices.6 - Evaluator means the independent third party contractor selected by each Program Administrator to evaluate the performance of Energy Efficiency Programs. - Free Rider means a Program Participant who would have implemented the Program's Measure(s) or practice(s) in the absence of the Program.
+Free Riders can be (1) total, in which the Participant's activity would have completely replicated the Program Measure; (2) partial, in which the Participant's activity would have partially replicated the Program